OfficialNate/UltraCosmeticsPlugin/README.md

 # UltraCosmeticsPlugin
-A very cool cosmetics plugin for Minecraft Hub Servers.
+A very cool cosmetics plugin for Minecraft Hub Servers (Spigot 1.8.8).

 YOU CAN'T USE THE CODE FOR SOMETHING WHICH IS PAID.
 THE CODE CAN ONLY BE USED FOR A FREE PLUGIN AND IT MUST GIVE CREDIT TO ME THAT YOU USED MY CODE.
 THANKS